akshitanchan/akshitanchan/README.md

 <a href="https://akshit.org"><img align="right" src="assets/akshit-octocat.png" width=200></a>

-i'm akshit anchan, a final-year student studying towards my bachelor of technology in computer science and engineering.
+i'm akshit, a software engineer.

 ### what i'm up to rn